 Casual vs. Performance Winter Jackets

 When deciding on a winter jacket, the single most important factor will be its intended use.
 Casual winter jackets are designed for everyday wear around town and are characterized by their urban styling, excellent coverage, and typically heavy builds.
 Thigh- and knee-length parkas like the Patagonia Down With It Parka fall into this category and are very popular among women for their warmth and classy looks.
-Performance jackets, on the other hand, are more technical in nature, built to handle mountain weather (be it cold or wet), and often lighter in weight due to the use of premium down and thinner shell materials.
-These models are designed for activities like mountaineering, climbing, and other cold-weather backcountry use.
+Performance jackets, on the other hand, are more technical in nature, built to handle cold, wet mountain weather, and are often made with higher-loft down and lighter shell materials.
+These lightweight models are designed for activities like mountaineering, climbing, and other cold-weather backcountry use.

 Winter jacket (Marmot Montreal Down Coat walking into cafe)